 We currently have eight LUNA200 systems installed, commissioned and qualified in our manufacturing facility, creating an annual gross HAV capacity of approximately 7,200 HAVs.
-Our manufacturing facility contains space to increase capacity in future years to approximately 40 LUNA200 systems in total.
+Our manufacturing facility contains completed utility connections for the installation of at least 25 additional LUNA200 systems and space to further increase capacity in future years, up to approximately 40 LUNA200 systems in total.
 As we continue to expand production, we believe that we will have the ability to take advantage of economies of scale and reduce production costs.
 The initiation and pace of the expansion of vessel capacity will be determined based on our assessment of market opportunity.